afloarea/maze-solver/README.md

 __IMPORTANT NOTE:__ Be careful when using bigger mazes as it will use a lot of CPU and RAM.

-To run the application, use the maze-solver-uber-1.0.jar file from the _executable_ directory.
 Check out the mazes folder.
 The output file will be in the same folder as the input file.

 Some sample data: